Julia Christina Hernández Arévalo

 Social and political rights

-Since the outbreak of the socio-political and human rights crisis that the country has gone through since April of 2018, Julia Hernández has played a highly active role in the anti-government protests that have taken place in Masaya.
-As a result, in November of 2019 she was illegally detained for nine days even though no charges were filed against her.
+Since the outbreak of the socio-political and human rights crisis that the country has experienced since April of 2018, Julia Hernández has played an active role in anti-government protests in Masaya.
+As a result, in November of 2019, she was illegally detained for nine days despite having no charges filed against her.

-We of IM-Defensoras denounce the illegal arrest, violation of due process of law, and criminalization of Julia Hernández, and we hold the Nicaraguan government responsible for any violation whatsoever of her physical or psychological integrity.
+We of IM-Defensoras hereby denounce the absolutely arbitrary and unjust criminalization and sentencing of Julia Hernández, preceded by her illegal arrest and violation of procedural safeguards, and we hold the Nicaraguan government responsible for any infringement whatsoever of her physical and psychological integrity.

-Julia Hernández has not committed a single crime and should be released and returned to her home immediately.
-We call on the international community to express solidarity with her and to stay abreast of her situation, joining in the demand for her freedom and that of all political prisoners unjustly imprisoned in Nicaragua.
+Julia Hernández has committed no crime and should be released and returned to her home immediately.
+We call on the international community to express solidarity with her and to stay abreast of the situation, joining in the demand for her release and that of the other political prisoners who are still being illegally deprived of their freedom in Nicaragua.